 - etc., etc., etc.,

-Spending less can lead to you saving money by putting the unspent money somewhere to grow, however, you still spent money to get there.
-In fact in most cases to save money, you have to spend less, but that does not mean they are the same thing, it’s more like One Thing Leads to Another (to quote the Fixx).
+Spending less can lead to you saving money by putting the unspent money somewhere to grow.
+However, you still spent money to get there.
+In fact in most cases to save money, you have to spend less, but that does not mean they are the same thing.
+It’s more like One Thing Leads to Another (to quote the Fixx).

-What drives me crazy is hearing friends say:
+What annoys me is hearing friends say:

 - I saved so much money buying that leather sofa